 Eating a diet that heavily features anti-inflammatory foods can contribute to less back pain.
 Some foods under this category are salmon, beets, tuna, sweet potatoes, spinach, avocados, garlic, cherries, kale, watermelon, and carrots.
 Herbal, white, and green teas are also beneficial for back pain.
-If you need nutritional guidance, contact our office to schedule a nutritional counseling session.
+If you need nutritional guidance, contact our office to schedule a nutritional counselling session.
 Our team can help you improve your overall wellness as well as help you alleviate your lower back pain so you can enjoy a more active life.

 5. Spinal Manipulation

 A long-standing treatment for lower back pain is spinal manipulation, which is performed by a licensed chiropractor.
-After making an appointment with your chiropractor, he or she will use targeted pressure to adjust your joints and muscles, allowing increased range of motion, blood flow, and tension.
+After making an appointment with your chiropractor, he or she will use targeted pressure to adjust your joints and muscles, allowing an increased range of motion, blood flow, and tension.
 Chiropractic services are also suitable to prevent future suffering if an injury was the cause of your pain.

 To monitor your health, you can schedule an appointment with your chiropractor continuously.
 Your chiropractic specialist will offer a wealth of knowledge to help you find lower back pain relief.
 He or she is well-versed in lifestyle changes, stretches, exercises, and other methods that can decrease your back pain.